franciscotco/WooclapMovieCatalog/README.md

 ### Install

-Make sur you have install docker on your computer, if not [install here](https://docs.docker.com/install/linux/docker-ce/ubuntu/) do not forget to select the install for your own system.
+Make sure you have __installed docker and mongodb__ on your computer, if not [install here](https://docs.docker.com/install/linux/docker-ce/ubuntu/) do not forget to select the install for your own system and start them.

 #### Go at the root of the repository to build and run your app with :